with-code-example/golang-with-code-example/content/english/blog/package-and-module-design-in-golang.md

 When designing packages, it's important to follow the DRY (Don't Repeat Yourself) principle, which states that you should never write the same code again.
 Instead, you should strive to reuse and expand upon existing code as much as possible.

-Go packages offer several design features that aid in creating "firewalls" within programs, allowing various pieces to be completely isolated, exposing only what is needed for a minimum and clean API.
+Go packages offer several design features that aid in creating "firewalls" within programs, allowing various pieces to be completely isolated, and exposing only what is needed for a minimum and clean API.
 These features include:

-### 1. Namespacing:
+### Namespacing:
 This allows you to choose short and clear names for types and functions in a package without worrying if common names have already been used in other packages, as packages are self-contained.
 **Example:**
 ```go